 Need to talk to someone who gets it?
 The PSC can help.
 The Peer Support Centre is a transformative community based upon shared dignity, caring, and trust.
 The PSC provides peer-led, barrier-free services, connecting all parts of the campus community to support students as they achieve their goals.
 The PSC is open to all current credit MRU students free of charge, and includes various programs and services:

-- Emergency Financial Services: Short-term, interest-free emergency student loans of up to $300.
+- Emergency Student Funds: Short-term, interest-free emergency student loans of up to $300.

 - Emergency Bus Tickets: In an emergency (e.g. forgot or lost wallet), we give students two bus tickets per day to a maximum of eight tickets per semester.